 Dialogue First was set up to analyse and respond to the shortcomings of family law services to prioritise child and adult mental wellbeing at a time of relationship breakdown.
 It led to the development of a new dispute resolution model called Lawyer-Supported Mediation.

 The company is run by Marc Lopatin, trained family mediator and former risk management consultant and Jayne Carrington, former Managing Director of Right Corecare Ltd (EAP).

-From Q2 2017, Dialogue First will be convening a vanguard group of major employers and professional membership bodies to take part in a ground-breaking initiative to evaluate the impact of distressed relationships on workplace productivity and performance.
-The initiative – covering the UK – will respond to the impacts, risks and gap analysis outlined in our slides entitled: Couples in Crisis: The hidden risk to workplace wellbeing.
+Between April and July 2017, Dialogue First will be convening a vanguard group of major employers and professional membership bodies to take part in a ground-breaking initiative to evaluate the impact of distressed relationships on workplace productivity and performance.
+The initiative – covering the UK – will respond to the impacts, risks and gap analysis entitled: Couples in Crisis: The hidden risk to workplace wellbeing.

 The evaluation will be independently conducted by the Psychology School of the University of Liverpool.
-Combined with supplemental management information compiled by Dialogue First – about the effectiveness of both early stage intervention and ongoing provision – participating partners will receive comprehensive anonymised feedback about all employees passing through the Dialogue First gateway.
-Employees that decline any provision after accessing the gateway will also be invited to take part in the evaluation.
+Combined with supplemental management information compiled by Dialogue First about the effectiveness of both early stage intervention and ongoing provision.
+Evaluation partners will receive anonymised feedback about all employees passing through the Dialogue First gateway.

 The gateway will offer access to the following: